eyal-lezmy/android-things-workshop/README.md

 A Servo is a type of geared motor that can only rotate 180 degrees.
 It is controlled by sending electrical pulses that tell the servo what position it should move to.
 A servo has three wires, the brown wire is GND, the red one is 5V, and the orange one is PWM.

-Now you know that, connect the servo to the following connectors of the Rainbow HAT.
+Now you know that, your first task is to **connect the servo to the following connectors of the Rainbow HAT**.

 [Spoiler: that way!][servo]

-### Deploy your new project on the Raspberry Pi
+### Deploy your new project to the Raspberry Pi

 Now that the environment is set up, you can deploy this bootstrap project to the Raspberry Pi.